 Stocks and shares: investments on alternative markets: the alternative markets

-The Stock Exchange has strict regulations which a company must satisfy before it is allowed entry, and during its membership of the exchange.
-Where a company may be relatively small or new, it will not warrant entry to the full exchange, but may wish to open its shares to public investors to raise capital.
+The London Stock Exchange has strict regulations which a company must satisfy before it is allowed entry, and during its membership of the exchange.
+Where a company may be relatively small or new, it will not warrant entry to the full exchange (the Main Market), but may wish to open its shares to public investors to raise capital.
 The alternative markets fulfil this role and provide a forum for shares to be traded after the initial issue.
 They are regulated, but less so than the full exchange.

-- NASDAQ, the National Association of Securities Dealers Automated Quotations.
-Based in USA.
+Another market you might often see is NASDAQ, the National Association of Securities Dealers Automated Quotations, based in the USA.

 You will usually find values for shares traded on AIM and NASDAQ from the same sources as for shares traded on the London Stock Exchange Main Market (IHTM18092).
 For shares traded on ISDX you may need to consult Shares and Assets Valuation if you need to confirm values.